-PHARMACY locations in Pennsylvania subject to PBM's MAC Lists may appeal reimbursement for a drug subject to MAC pricing within 14 calendar days of the PHARMACY submitting the claim for which the appeal is being requested.
-PHARMACY may call (800) 441-6001 to speak to an individual who is responsible for processing appeals.
-PBM will investigate and resolve any such appeal within 14 calendar days of receipt.
+Pharmacy locations in Pennsylvania subject to PBM's MAC Lists may appeal reimbursement for a drug subject to MAC pricing within fourteen (14) calendar days of the Pharmacy submitting the claim for which the appeal is being requested.
+Pharmacy may call (800) 441-6001 to speak to an individual who is responsible for processing appeals.
+PBM will investigate and resolve any such appeal within fourteen (14) calendar days of receipt.
 40 Pa.
-Statutes § 4533 (a).
+Stat. § 4533 (a).

-This Section 4 applies only with respect to MAC Lists owned and/or controlled by PBM.
+This section applies only with respect to MAC Lists owned and/or controlled by PBM.

-Procedures for conducting pharmacy (PA ST 40 P.S. § 4511)
+Procedures for conducting pharmacy (40 Pa.
+Stat. § 4511)